-Each Summer we spend several weeks in Wibaux County, Montana, walking the Badlands enjoying the beautiful scenery and looking for dinosaur bones.
+Each Summer we spend several weeks in Wibaux County, Montana, walking the Badlands enjoying the beautiful scenery, and looking for dinosaur bones.
 We have been fortunate enough to make many nice finds through the years.
-This is wide open country with breathtaking landscapes that invite you to relax and appreciate life without all the constant everyday distractions you normally have.
-In this series is a photo of Janice and I on her first dig working on her first dinosaur bone.
+This is a wide-open country with breathtaking landscapes that invite you to relax and appreciate life without all the constant everyday distractions you normally have.
+In this series is a photo of Janice and me on her first dig working on her first dinosaur bone.

 —— The Grand Canyon ——

 We have made many trips to the Grand Canyon through the years.
 Not as a collecting venture of course, but as a rejuvenation of the soul.
 The feeling of awe and wonder at this amazing formation is almost overwhelming.
 I have yet to tire of visiting this place and would strongly encourage everyone to do so at least once in their life.
 It is an experience and feeling that you will always remember.
 These photos are from a 2008 trip.